 Set up a template for your investigation

-A typical template is a four-quadrant design with the four business components you need to analyze separately.
+A typical SWOT framework is a four-quadrant design, critical for a SWOT analysis, which includes the four business components like internal strengths, market share, and supply chain that you need to analyze separately.
 So, you operate this template by carefully listing out all aspects of your business.
 In this way, you can critically expose your business processes to objective scrutiny and solution.
 Alternatively, you can download a standard template online and work with it.

 Get your workers involved.